Tensa53/IRUPT/README.md

 of a regression testing campaign in the context of Performance Testing.

 ## Method Overview
-This study compares two method approaches for Test Case Selection on micro-benchmarks:
+This study compares two method approaches for Test Case Selection on microbenchmarks:
 #### Upstream Method Approach

 ![upstream](https://github.com/Tensa53/IRUPT/blob/master/img/upstream.svg "upstream")

-Aims to reuse the original functional test suites, such as unit-tests classes built with JUnit, to select a subset of it and create a new micro-benchmarks suite able to cover the lines of code affected by performance regressions;
+Aims to reuse the original functional test suites, such as unit tests classes built with JUnit, to select a subset of it and create a new microbenchmarks suite able to cover the lines of code affected by performance regressions;

 #### Downstream Method Approach

 ![downstream](https://github.com/Tensa53/IRUPT/blob/master/img/downstream.svg "downstream")

-Aims to firstly create the micro-benchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.
+Aims to firstly create the microbenchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.

 #### Obtained Results
 This study answers two Research Question:
-> RQ1: Which is the best algorithm for selecting a subset of micro-benchmarks?
+> RQ1: Which is the best algorithm for selecting a subset of microbenchmarks?

 For the first Research Question, the evaluations are done on the algorithms applied for each of the two approaches.
 The results showed how the downstream approach with DIV-GA is the most effective one, selecting solutions with the highest statement coverage.
 The upstream approach with Quantum Algorithms is the most efficient one, selecting solutions with the lowest execution times.

-> RQ2: Which is the best method approach for creating and selecting micro-benchmarks?
+> RQ2: Which is the best method approach for creating and selecting microbenchmarks?

 For the Second Research Question, the evaluations are done on the different configurations of used algorithm and applied approach.
-Based on the well balanced results obtained with DIV-GA and how easy it is to use this algorithm, in combination with the reliable measurements that can be done through micro-benchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.
+Based on the well balanced results obtained with DIV-GA and how easy it is to use this algorithm, in combination with the reliable measurements that can be done through microbenchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.

 ## Method Workflow